 Summer calls for this Raspberry Ice Cream Pie with an Ice Cream Cone Crust.
-The family will gobble it up for dessert and your friends will think it was great!
+Your family and friends will gobble it up for dessert!

 I hope you take the time out of your busy summer schedule to make this Raspberry Ice Cream Pie with an Ice Cream Cone Crust!